shopware/docs/guides/plugins/plugins/storefront/use-media-thumbnails.md

 ## Prerequisites

 In order to use your own media files or thumbnails of your plugin in the storefront, of course you first need a plugin as base.
-To create an own plugin, you can refer to the [Plugin Base Guide](./../plugin-base-guide.md).
+To create an own plugin, you can refer to the Plugin Base Guide:

+{% page-ref page="../../plugin-base-guide.md" %}

 Displaying custom images is often done by using custom fields.
-To take full advantage of this guide, you might want to read the corresponding guide on [using custom fields](./../administration/add-custom-field.md).
+To take full advantage of this guide, you might want to read the corresponding guide on using custom fields:

+{% page-ref page="./../administration/add-custom-field.md" %}

 ## Using searchMedia function